-Conte turns on Salvini as Italy prepares for change
+Conte turns on Salvini, as Italy prepares for change

 For his part, Romano Prodi, a former Italian prime minister and president of the European Commission, has promoted the idea of creating a new pro-European government without Salvini for the time being.

-It remains unclear how such a new government might come together.
+It remains unclear how such a government might come together.

 It would require agreement between the two largest forces in parliament - M5S and the centre-left Democratic Party (PD).